 Scientific Executive Committee

-Ada Dialla, Associate Professor of European History, Department of Theory and History of Art, Athens School of Fine Arts
+Ada Dialla, Professor of European History, Department of Theory and History of Art, Athens School of Fine Arts

 George Kalaouzis, Computer Engineer, Department of Architecture, University of Thessaly